shristiathpahariya/CArousel/Readme.md

 Contribution
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for suggestions or bugs.

-#License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License